-Elementary: Regular School Day
+Elementary: Regular School Day - Current Ministry of Education Model

-- Full Day Return, 5 Days per week (Inclusive of Special Education and French Immersion and Extended French programs) - 300 minutes of instruction per day within a Regular School Day - Regular Class Size, with the students cohorted as a group (including recess and lunch) - O An elementary student will be cohorted with their classmates and their homeroom teacher, one teacher and one DECE in kindergarten, with limited contact with other subject specific teachers for classes such as Core French, the arts and physical education. - Expect changes in the timing of recesses, lunches, and bathroom breaks as they are staggered to support cohorting. - Enhanced Health & Safety Protocols in place
+- Full Day Return, 5 Days per week (Inclusive of Special Education and French Immersion and Extended French programs) - 300 minutes of instruction per day within a Regular School Day - Regular Class Size, with the students grouped (cohorted) together (including recess and lunch) - An elementary student will be cohorted with their classmates and their homeroom teacher, one teacher and one DECE in kindergarten, with limited contact with other subject specific teachers for classes such as Core French, the arts and physical education. - Expect changes in the timing of recesses, lunches, and bathroom breaks as they are staggered to support cohorting. - Enhanced Health & Safety Protocols in place